-The student immigration process is divided into two categories, based on whether you are applying for a degree programme offered by a higher education institution or you intend to pursue an English-language or non-degree course.
+The process of student immigration is divided into two groups, which depends on whether you apply for a degree program offered by a higher education institution or whether you want to study English as a non-graduate.

 Applying for an Irish Student Visa

-You must make your visa application on-line using the AVATS on-line facility , the online visa application facility is available worldwide and must be used by all applicants.
+You must apply for your visas electronically using the online AVATS facility, which is available online across the globe and is to be used by all applicants.

 Some points for you to note when making an application you must;